netoralves/mod_evasive/README.md

 may require more of a beating than smaller servers before blacklisting addresses.

-If you use AllowOverride none(Default) and dont't have any content in root context dir, change for All and use test.html in your <DOCUMENT_ROOT> dir, i.e:
+If you use AllowOverride None(Default) and dont't have any content in root context dir, change for All and use test.html in your <DOCUMENT_ROOT> dir, i.e:
 ```
-sed -i 's/AllowOverride none/AllowOverride All/g' /etc/httpd/conf/httpd.conf
+sed -i 's/AllowOverride None/AllowOverride All/g' /etc/httpd/conf/httpd.conf
 sed -i 's/DirectoryIndex index.html/DirectoryIndex index.html test.html/g' /etc/httpd/conf/httpd.conf
 cat << EOF > /var/www/html/test.html
 <!DOCTYPE html>